fabiokerstens/FDIR_PQ9/README.md

 ## 5. Results

 ### 5.1 Testing with LaunchPad
 In the first phase of the software testing campaign tests were performed with the LaunchPad development board, where simple ping, housekeeping and FTDebug commands were tested.
 The LaunchPad board was configured to run on a software very comparable to the one present on FLATSAT, and provided a simple and fast way to verify the software.
-Testing the LaunchPad across the memory adres range give above results in the following graph.
+Testing the LaunchPad across the memory address range given above results in the following graph:

 <p align="center">
   <img src="figures/ti_error_graph.png" width = "500">
 </p>

 An attempt was made to compare the obtained data with [previous tests](https://github.com/FlyOHolic/Delfi-PQ_FDIR_Evaluator/blob/master/images/Results.png) with the LauchPad.
 However, it was quickly found out that the memory ranged used in the reference work (536,870,912 to 536,879,000) was much smaller and located near the lower bound of the full RAM memory range of 536,870,912 to 537,919,488 (i.e. 0x20000000 to 0x20100000) targeted in the present work.
-Similar to the previous work, most of the packets in this small region of comparison show now error.
+Similar to the previous work, most of the packets in this small region of comparison show no error.
 However, in the present work, actually no error is detected in these packages, whereas previous work does clearly show several lock ups of the system (missing packets).
 It is expected that these lock ups will also show up using our simulation, however it is likely no failures have been injected in these bits.
 Since the failure injection is a random, uniformly distributed process, and our memory range is much larger, the chance introducing an error in exactly the same bits as in the reference work is very small, and will only occur after the failure detection software has run for a sufficient time.

 ### 5.2 Testing with FLATSAT